-2.5 hours lecture, 1.5 hours lab (GR or P/NP) Recommended Preparation: MMART 5A
+2.5 hours lecture, 1.5 hours lab (GR or P/NP) Recommended Preparation: MMART 5A Acceptable for credit: UC/CSU

-Intermediate motion graphics and 2D animation for the current industry standards: Compositing source imagery, keyframing, animating, and effects: compression and outputting for video and web; critical discussion and assessment of work on technical, aesthetic, conceptual, and philosophical levels.
+Intermediate motion graphics and 2D animation for the current industry standards: Compositing source imagery, keyframing, animating, and effects; compression and outputting for video and web; critical discussion and assessment of work on technical, aesthetic, conceptual, and philosophical levels.
 Not open for credit to students who have completed MMART 152B.
-0614.10